Do I Need a Visa on Arrival for Laos?

 Main Border Checkpoints in Laos for Visa on Arrival

-There are 22 ports of entry where foreign visitors from eligible countries will be able to obtain a visa on arrival to enter Laos.
-The main border checkpoints in Laos include:
+There are 22 ports of entry in Laos where foreign visitors from eligible countries will be able to obtain a visa on arrival to enter Laos.

 - Wattay International Airport in Vientiane Capital (eVisa available);